faresbs/faresbs.github.io/_posts/2024-07-09-Rl-hands-on.md

 The main difference between the standard Q-learning algorithm and DQN (Deep Q Neural Networks) is that DQN uses a deep neural network to approximate the Q-values, while Q-learning relies on a Q-table to store the values.

-We’ll be using experience replay memory for training our DQN.
-It stores the transitions that the agent observes, allowing us to reuse this data later.
-By sampling from it randomly, the transitions that build up a batch are decorrelated.
-It has been shown that this greatly stabilizes and improves the DQN training procedure.

-We are going to be using a simple NN to predict the probability distribution across our action space for a given state.

 ```python
 class DQN(nn.Module):